digitalocean/marketplace-kubernetes/stacks/kube-prometheus-stack/README.md

 # Description

 [Prometheus](https://prometheus.io/) is a very popular and comprehensive systems monitoring solution.
 It is a standalone open source project and maintained independently of any company.
 A big plus is the capability to monitor `Kubernetes` clusters as well, which tend to be pretty complex in nature.
-Prometheus eases the challenges that may arise along the way in setting up a monitoring stack.
+Prometheus eases the operational tasks that are required in setting up a monitoring stack.

-The [kube-prometheus-stack](https://github.com/prometheus-operator/kube-prometheus/) is meant for cluster monitoring, so it is pre-configured to collect metrics from all Kubernetes components.
-In addition to that it delivers a default set of dashboards and alerting rules.
-Many of the useful dashboards and alerts come from the [kubernetes-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin/) project, similar to this project it provides composable jsonnet as a library for users to customize to their needs.
+The [kube-prometheus-stack](https://github.com/prometheus-operator/kube-prometheus/) is meant for `cluster monitoring`, so it is `pre-configured` to collect metrics from all `Kubernetes components`.
+In addition to that it delivers a default set of `dashboards` and `alerting` rules.
+Many of the useful dashboards and alerts come from the [kubernetes-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin/) project.

-The [Alertmanager](https://github.com/prometheus/alertmanager/) handles alerts sent by client applications such as the Prometheus server.
-It takes care of deduplicating, grouping, and routing them to the correct receiver integration such as email, PagerDuty, or Slack.
-It also takes care of silencing and inhibition of alerts.

 The `kube-prometheus-stack` consists of three main components:

 - `Prometheus Operator`, for spinning up and managing `Prometheus` instances in your `DOKS` cluster.
-- `Grafana`, for visualizing metrics and grouping them inside stunning dashboards.
+- `Grafana`, for visualizing metrics and plot data using stunning dashboards.
-- `Alertmanager`, for configuring various notifications (e.g. `PagerDuty`, `Slack`, `Email`, etc) based on various alerts received from the Prometheus main server.
+- `Alertmanager`, for configuring various notifications (e.g. `PagerDuty`, `Slack`, `email`, etc) based on various alerts received from the Prometheus main server.

+Prometheus follows a `pull` model when it comes to metrics gathering, meaning that it expects a `/metrics` endpoint to be exposed by the service in question for scraping.
+For every metric that is being fetched by Prometheus, a time series database is used to store the data points.

+`Grafana` helps you gather data points from the Prometheus time series database, and plot everything using beautiful graphs grouped into dashboards.
+You can also perform queries using the `PromQL` language.
+To persist all the data (metrics and various settings), you need to allocate block storage for both Prometheus and Grafana instances via `Persistent Volumes` (or PVs).

+The [Alertmanager](https://github.com/prometheus/alertmanager/) component handles alerts sent by client applications such as the Prometheus server.
+It takes care of `deduplicating`, `grouping`, and `routing` them to the correct `receiver` integration such as `email`, `PagerDuty`, or `Slack`.
+It also takes care of `silencing` and `inhibition` of alerts.

-Please visit the official page for each of the stack components:
+Please make sure to visit the official documentation page for each of the components to learn more:

 - [Prometheus](https://prometheus.io/docs/), to learn more about all the available features, as well as various configuration options.
 - [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md), which provides useful information on how to use the operator.